Love, American Style

-Love, American Style is an anthology comedy television series that aired on ABC from 1969 to 1974.
+Love, American Style is an American anthology comedy television series that aired on ABC from September 29, 1969, to January 11, 1974.
 The series was produced by Paramount Television.
 During the 1971–72 and 1972–73 seasons, it was a part of ABC's Friday primetime lineup that included The Brady Bunch, The Partridge Family, Room 222, and The Odd Couple.
 It featured some of the earliest work of future stars Diane Keaton ("Love and the Pen Pals"), Sally Struthers ("Love and the Triangle"), Albert Brooks ("Love and Operational Model"), and Harrison Ford ("Love and the Former Marriage").
-Room 222 star Karen Valentine appeared in four episodes.
-Brady Bunch star Ann B. Davis and The Partridge Family star Dave Madden each appeared in two episodes.